 For a lot of people of faith,the secular and sacred are often on separate spectrums.
 Oyindamola in church on Sunday is different from Oyindamola in accounts on Wednesday.
 What the quote above tells me though is that the way and manner in which I carry out my work can be a reflection of my character and spiritual development.

-Below are a few questions that I think we can all ponder on regarding how we view work especially if you are a person of faith?
+Below are a few questions that I think we can all ponder on regarding how we view work as a christian?

 Are my values reflected in my work ethic?